March 2, 2022 (Updated: November 29, 2023)

 Sometimes the copyright or image credit is in a caption or other text near or associated with the image.
 Check the captions for an image creator’s name or copyright owner.
 Sometimes, instead of a name, you’ll find the owner’s email address or a website link.
 Use that information to contact the rights holder and ask permission to use the image.

 Sometimes you can find the copyright owner’s information within the file’s EXIF metadata.
 If you’re using Windows, check the info like this:

 To look at the metadata on an iOS device:

 Within these files, you should be able to find the copyright owner’s name or even full copyright notices.
 But keep in mind that not every image has copyright information in the metadata.

 Get answers to some of the most common questions surrounding digital media and image copyrights:

 A copyright is a legal protection that assigns ownership to an artistic or intellectual work.
 It covers published and unpublished works you can reproduce, share, and sell for money.
 You may hear of copyright laws concerning materials like movies, songs, novels, photographs, and architecture.
 While these things are commonly covered by the law, a creator doesn’t have to register for copyright with the government to have their work covered under the copyright laws and acts in the United States.
 A copyright holder has four exclusive rights to their own work, including the ability to:

-Copyright laws exist to give authors, artists, and content creators the right to reproduce and share their own works wherever and however they want.
+The purpose of copyright laws is to give authors, artists, and content creators the right to reproduce and share their own works wherever and however they want.
 You can do it for free or for payment.
 They’re not about making sure artists get rich from their work.
 Copyright purpose is actually the opposite.
 They exist so that people can’t steal someone else’s hard work and profit from it without their permission.
 If you create something yourself, you should have a say in how it’s used and who can make money from it.

 According to U.S. federal law, any “work of visual art” can receive copyright protection.
 That’s a large category that includes works like: